jiuyingzhiyu/DDA2001-Introduction-to-Data-Science--25-Spring/Notes/Probability.md

 ### Why Square?

-If we used \(E[X-E[X]]\), the result would always be zero.
+If we used $E[X-E[X]]$, the result would always be zero.
 Squaring removes signs, pe  nalizes large deviations, and gives a mathematically convenient measure.

 ---